thosgood/this-weeks-finds/markdown/101-151/week107.md

 Jack Wisdom has run the best long-term simulations of the solar system, trying to settle the old question of whether the darn thing is stable!
-It turns out that the system is afflicted with chaos and can only be predicted with any certainty for about 4 million years\... though their simulation went out to 100 million.
+It turns out that the system is afflicted with chaos and can only be predicted with any certainty for about 4 million years... though their simulation went out to 100 million.

 Here are some fun facts: 1) They need to take general relativity into